 For that, what is needed is a more complete approach to app distribution, where the security and integrity of the app can be checked and proven at every stage.
 So, when the developer uploads it to the app store, when the app store publishes it, when the end user downloads and installs it, and of course routinely on start-up and during runtime.
 This creates a full chain of trust.
 A coherent system of verification with real transparency for developers and users.

-Why this matters so much to developers
+Why the Android App Bundles controversy matters so much to developers

 Speaking of trust, it seems appropriate to talk about a theme we’ve covered a lot here at Licel in recent months: the growing importance of mobile apps to business success.

-The more you read about App Bundles and Code Transparency, the more you can’t help noticing a disconnect.
+The more you read about Android App Bundles and Code Transparency, the more you can’t help noticing a disconnect.
 Mobile apps can be deeply emotional things for developers.
 After all, we’re talking about a project that might have taken them months or even years to complete.
 The end result is an app that could become critical to their hopes and dreams for the future.